 Accidents happen on the roads every single day, it’s just one of those things.
 Some can be avoided, others, sadly can’t.
-I have been driving since I was 18 years old (so only a couple of years hahaha) and in my time I have had a few accidents, some which I am still paying for medically.
+I have been driving since I was 18 years old (so only a couple of years hahaha) and in my time I have had a few accidents, some of which I am still paying for medically.
 At the time when the accident happens, if you are conscious, you will inevitably be very shaken up and it can be difficult to piece everything together.
 If you aren’t at fault, you’ll want to be able to prove so and your Insurers will certainly want to be able to prove that too.
 In recent years, the Dash Cam has become the must-have accessory for cars on the road because they are your personal eyewitness on the road.

 Introducing the MiVue 688 Dash Cam

-The Mio MiVue 688 is a Dash Cam with integrated GPS, lifetime safety camera alerts and a high quality Sony optic sensor for superior view.
+The Mio MiVue 688 is a Dash Cam with integrated GPS, lifetime safety camera alerts and a high-quality Sony optic sensor for a superior view.
 I have had a Mio Sat Nav for years and I’m pleased to say that it has never let me down, even in the most rural of places so when I was asked if I would like to review the MiVue 688 Dash Cam I didn’t hesitate to say yes.

 The MiVue 688 Dash Cam is compact, stylish and lightweight offering crisp clear proof of what really happened on the road.
 From the moment the engine starts the Dash Cam jumps to life and welcomes you to the car – every morning the children reply “welcome” which makes me giggle.
-The full HD 1080 pixel camera begins recording your journey without you even having to think about it, it even records in low light conditions that’s to the Sony optic sensor so you will always have a clear recording of what happened.
+The full HD 1080 pixel camera begins recording your journey without you even having to think about it, it even records in low light conditions that are to the Sony optic sensor so you will always have a clear recording of what happened.

-Obviously the hope is that you will never have to call upon your Dash Cam as a witness to an accident BUT that isn’t all it’s good for . . . last year when we were on holiday in Norfolk I was kicking myself in the car (I wasn’t driving) because the twisty little roads offered beautiful views which I would have loved to have had footage off but I had left my GoPro at home.
-The MiVue 688 would have been the perfect accompaniment for such a journey and I would have been able to save, edit and design a video to accompany our holiday photographs for all-round holiday footage.
+Obviously, the hope is that you will never have to call upon your Dash Cam as a witness to an accident BUT that isn’t all it’s good for . . . last year when we were on holiday in Norfolk I was kicking myself in the car (I wasn’t driving) because the twisty little roads offered beautiful views which I would have loved to have had footage off but I had left my GoPro at home.
+The MiVue 688 would have been the perfect accompaniment for such a journey and I would have been able to save, edit and design a video to accompany our holiday photographs for all-around holiday footage.
 Using the MiVue Manager desktop application you can share your videos to Facebook and YouTube too.

 - 1080p Full HD recording at 30 fps – with the latest H.264 technology for high quality videos at a smaller file size